What is Body Image?

 The Peer Health Education Body Image Specialty educates peers on positive body image as well.
 To request a presentation on body image, please refer back to our home page (www.sjsu.edu/wellness), click on the green button on the right-hand side, and download a Workshop Request form.

-Counseling Services also addresses concerns about body image.
+Counseling and Psychological Services also addresses concerns about body image.
 To schedule an appointment, please call (408) 924-5910.

 For more information on body image, please visit: http://www.nationaleatingdisorders.org/developing-and-maintaining-positive-body-image